Claims of Landlords Against Erring Tenants

 Upon the arrival of the designated date and time of eviction, the sheriff together with the landlord will by force enter and re-possess the property.
 The entry will allow the sheriff to serve the notice and assess the valuables within the property.
 The inventory of valuables is the basis of the things that will be subjected to auction.
 The proceeds will be used as the additional payment for the left arrears of the tenant.
 The landlord should then secure the premises of the property by changing all locks and refrain the re-entrance of the tenant.
 It is to be noted that the cost of the process of eviction is to be burdened by the landlord alone.

 The application must be filed before the court to which the application for enforcement of eviction is filed.
-The tenant will be given 5 days to make good on his debt otherwise the grant of the writ will be a certainty.
-The following properties may be subject to the writ of distress:
+The tenant will be given 5 days to make good on his debt otherwise the grant of the writ of distress in Singapore will be a certainty.
+The following properties may be subject to the writ of distress in Singapore:

 1. Properties at the hands of the tenant at the time of seizure;